zeroasiccorp/umi/README.md

 1. Host sends a REQ_RD to address A (with EX=1) with HOSTID B
 2. Host sends a REQ_WR to address A (with EX=1) With HOSTID B
 3. Device:
-   1. If address B has NOT been modified by another host since last exclusive read, device writes to address A and returns a ERR = 0b01 in RESP_WR to host.
+   1. If address A has NOT been modified by another host since last exclusive read, device writes to address A and returns a ERR = 0b01 in RESP_WR to host.
-   2. If address B has been modified by another host since last exclusive read, device returns a ERR = 0b00 in RESP_WR to host.
+   2. If address A has been modified by another host since last exclusive read, device returns a ERR = 0b00 in RESP_WR to host and does not write to address A.

 ### 3.3.9 Error Code (ERR[1:0])